dataism-lab/simulatrix/control/README.md

 it'll create a new carla server container.

 ### Training notes
+You could enable evalution by setting a number in `evaluation_interval` in training config file.

-If you enable evaluation while training, there'll be created a standalone carla server for evaluation purpose, since it's drawbacks of RLLib that we currently can't resolve easily.
+If you enable evaluation you should know that while training, there'll be created a standalone carla server for evaluation purpose, since it's drawbacks of RLLib that we currently can't resolve easily.

 ## PPO parameters